 There are also some interesting artifacts on view, such as this log book recording Ben Franklin’s fines for tardiness at board meetings:

 Note: You can only visit the hospital on a guided tour, which are offered Monday – Friday.
 Advanced reservations required.
 Call to set up a time to visit.
-They are very friendly.
+They are very friendly and accommodating.